 Reading Time: 4 Minutes 16 Seconds

-The Church of the Assumption of the Virgin Mary (in Czech, Kostel Nanebevzetí Panny Marie) is a church in Gothic style and it is located in the city of Most, in the Ústí nad Labem region, in the northwest of the Czech Republic.
+The Church of the Assumption of the Virgin Mary (in Czech, Kostel Nanebevzetí Panny Marie) is a buiding in Gothic style located in the city of Most, in the Ústí nad Labem region, in the northwest of the Czech Republic.

-It is said that it entered the Guinness World Records as the heaviest building (12,700 tons) to have been moved on wheels.
+It is said that it entered the Guinness World Records as the heaviest building (12,700 tons) ever moved on wheels.

-The interior of the church forms a large atrium, divided into three naves by seven pairs of octahedral columns.
+The interior forms a large atrium, divided into three naves by seven pairs of octahedral columns.
 The outer walls feature two rows of windows.

 In the 1970s, the communist regime decided to completely destroy the historic center of Most to make room for the expansion of coal mining, after it was discovered that the city was sitting on 87 million tons of coal.